Threads of Memory

 Here is a link to the original call for proposals.

-Over the next few months, we will be sharing videos that go behind the scenes on the process of creating the inaugural artwork for the space.
+In 2020, we shared videos that went behind the scenes on the process of creating the inaugural artwork for the space.
+Please enjoy these videos below.

 April 28, 2020: